Choosing A Real Estate Firm To Work For

 Some companies offer training programs.
 Find out if they are generic or specific to that company.
 Find out where they are held and the cost involved in the attending them.

-Pemberton Holmes Ltd. has a mentoring program and a 12-week training program called the “Smart Start Program”.
-We also offer and additional seminars on a regular basis.
+Pemberton Holmes Ltd. provides one-on-one Matrix system training, weekly training classes, weekly office meetings (see below) and a 3 month mentoring program.
+We also offer and additional seminars on various subjects on a regular basis.
 We do not charge for training directly or indirectly through higher fees or commission splits.

 Does the company hold regular sales meetings where you can keep abreast of changes in legislation, policies and